 What really catches out attention are its visual features and appearance, yet it's imperative to search for qualities that best ensure our eyes are well protected.
 Some of these qualities to watch out for include:

 By Gregory Sanders: This article has been updated to reflect the most accurate information regarding auto darkening welding helmet available for those who are interested in welding.
-The best 3 available have changed, and information has been added to assist individuals in finding the best auto darkening welding helmet currently available on the market.
+The top 3 available have changed, and information has been added to assist individuals in finding the #1 auto darkening welding helmet currently available on the market.
 The FAQ has also been updated.

 Lincoln Electric truly broke grounds with their Lincoln Electric Viking 3350 protective helmet series.